hanana2000/Clinical_Isolate_target_gene_alignments/top_hits_isolates/README.md

 You want to pass the find_top_hits_GCA.py script the /isolate_proteins_GCA folder.

-both folders expect the target genes to be formated in subdirectories representing categories of genes.
+Both folders expect the target genes to be formated in subdirectories representing categories of genes.
 For example:

 ```bash
 └── 📁PAO1_target_genes